christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 * Which of your flaws do you want to be treated more generously?
 * What would you tell your younger self about love?
 * What do you think I get wrong about you?
-* What is one incident you'd like me to apologise for?
+* What is one incident you'd like me to apologize for?
-* Can I ask you to apologise for an incident too?
+* Can I ask you to apologize for an incident too?
 * How have I let you down?
 * What would you want to change about me?
 * If I was magically offered a chance to change something about you, what do you guess it would be?